-- Brown hairy patches resembling mittens on white-tipped, equalsized claws. - Light brown to green, with a deep notch between the eyes.

-• The carapace, or top shell, measures up to 3 inches with 4 prominent spines on either side, and legs are typically twice as long as the carapace is washington state Recreation and conservation office Washington Invasive Species Council wide.
+- Brown hairy patches resembling mittens on white-tipped, equalsized claws. - Light brown to green, with a deep notch between the eyes. - The carapace, or top shell, measures up to 3 inches with four prominent spines on either side, and legs are typically twice as long as the carapace is wide.